Denver Public Health Grand Rounds

 Each quarter Denver Public Health holds a grand rounds lecture on a different public health topic for its employees, staff, partners and colleagues.
 Past topics have included sexual health, the results accountability framework, access to care/care coordination, digital and social media's role in public health, and creating a culture of health in America.

-Registration Now Open for Annual Sbarbaro Memorial Lecture Series
+Annual Sbarbaro Memorial Lecture Series

-This year’s speaker is Senator William Frist, M.D..
+The Speaker was Senator William Frist, M.D..
 Senator Frist is a nationally-acclaimed heart and lung transplant surgeon, former U.S. Senate Majority Leader, and chairman of the Executive Board of the health service private equity firm Cressey & Company.

 Slides from Public Health Informatics Lecture Now Available